PanJohnny/PJGameLibrary/README.md

 ## Adaptability

 This project is free to be adapted by anyone.

-I stepped down from handling graphics using lwjgl's openGL, so I only implemented the java desktop adapter.
-I created this in a way that makes it possible to plug in lwjgl.
+Currently you can use these two:
+ - Java Desktop - awt, swing
+ - LWJGL

 You can read more information at the wiki, or ask me directly. [@PanJohnny1](https://twitter.com/PanJohnny1)